 We provide standard APIs and file-based integration interfaces for data input and extraction.

-You can pull data from our system using application programming interfaces, web services, file extracts, and scripts.
+You can pull data from the Platform using application programming interfaces, web services, file extracts, and scripts.

 You provide access to your vendor portals and test and give feedback on system integrations.

+TANGOE MOBILE HELP DESK

+We provide live chat, and optional phone support, for mobile users.

+We help ordering phones on the portal, changing service plans, upgrading devices, processing carrier requests, and answering questions about mobile device management services.

+We answer calls in ninety seconds more than eighty-five percent of the time, resolve calls in two hours more than ninety-five percent of the time, and resolve support requests in one day, more than ninety-five percent of the time.

+You give us access to your mobile device management system and maintain it with vendor software patches, fixes, and testing.

 ADVANCED INVENTORY AND ORDER MANAGEMENT (Optional for Fixed Platform)